 Metallic switch contacts often develop higher contact resistance over time owing to contact corrosion.
 The corrosion is induced by humidity, salt, and other elements that exist in the environment.
-For this reason the 33972 provides two settings for contacts.
+For this reason the 33975 provides two settings for contacts.
 When programmed for metallic switches, the device provides higher wetting current to keep switch contacts free of oxides.
 The higher current occurs for the first 20 ms of switch closure.
 Where longer duration of wetting current is desired, the user may send the wetting current timer command and disable the timer.
 Wetting current will be continuous to the closed switch.
 After the time period set by the MCU, the wetting current timer command may be sent again to enable the timer.
 The user must consider power dissipation on the device when disabling the timer.
-(Refer to the paragraph entitled Temperature Monitor, page 20.)
+(Refer to the paragraph entitled Temperature Monitor, page 22.)

 To increase the amount of wetting current for a switch contact, the user has two options.
 Higher wetting current to a switch may be achieved by paralleling SGn or SPn inputs.
-This will increase wetting current by 16 mA for each input added to the switch contact.
+This will increase wetting current by 32 mA for each input added to the switch-to-ground contact and 16 mA for switch-to-battery contacts.
 The second option is to simply add an external resistor pull-up to the V{PWR} supply for switch-to-ground inputs or a resistor to ground for a switch-to-battery input.
 Adding an external resistor has no effect on the operation of the device.

 Elastomeric switch contacts are made of carbon and have a high contact resistance.
 Resistance of 1.0 k Ω is common.
-In applications with elastomeric switches, the pull-up and pulldown currents must be reduced to prevent excessive power dissipation at the contact.
-Programming for a lower current settings is provided in the Functional Device Operation section beginning on page 13 under Table 8, Metallic Command.
+In applications with elastomeric switches, the pull-up and pull-down currents must be reduced to prevent excessive power dissipation at the contact.
+Programming for a lower current settings is provided in the Functional Device Operation Section beginning on page $\underline{16}$ under $\underline{Table~8}$, Metallic Command.